 Call your vet immediately if you suspect a puppy is fading.
 Specific treatment will depend on what your vet feels may be causing the problem.
 Supportive care includes keeping affected puppies warm (room at 85 to 95 degrees Fahrenheit) and preventing dehydration with the use of an eye dropper to administer fluids such as Esbilac, water and liver juice.

-Fading puppy and kitten syndrome: Do you know the signs? by Joni L. Freshman, DVM, MS, DACVIM.
-Veterinary Medicine, November 2005
+Causes of fading puppy and kitten syndrome by Joni L. Freshman, DVM, MS, DACVIM. dvm360 October 2005